nguyen41v/SCL-Project-Documentation/README.md

 Re-design/re-architect Southern California Library's website using a content management system potentially integrating book circulation/catalog services.

-###### Initial Question:
-* What is the main goal of the new website?
-    * To relay information about library?
-To have an online catalog?
-    * Mandatory features?
-Features you would like to see implemented?
-* How is the current website and catalog kept?
-    * Obtain access to current files, docs, or images
-* Who are the users?
-How much traffic/server load?
-* Any specific CMS?
-    * Barcode?
-Manually input each article in system?
-* Any type of security?
-Regular maintenance or updates?
-    * Preferences for post-project maintenance

 ###### Resources:
 1. Southern California Library
     * http://www.socallib.org/